Vegan Peanut Butter Cups

 Instructions

 • Start by melting the chocolate layer.
-Add 2 tablespoons of coconut oil to a saucepan and heat on low heat, until melted
+Add 2 tablespoons of coconut oil to a saucepan and heat that over low heat, until melted.

-• Add 10 oz bag of chocolate chips, stirring on low heat, until melted (can take 5 minutes) *be sure not to burn chocolate and only melt on low* Alternatively you can microwave in small increments and stir until melted, but be careful not to burn the chocolate.
+• Add a 10 oz bag of dairy free chocolate chips, stirring on low heat, until melted (this will take around 5 minutes).
+Be sure not to burn the chocolate and only melt it over low heat.
+Alternatively, you can microwave the coconut oil and chocolate together in 20-30 second increments, stirring each time, until melted.

-• Once chocolate is melted, add in ¼ teaspoon sea salt and ¼ teaspoon vanilla extract and stir to combine
+• Once the chocolate is melted, add in 1/4 teaspoon sea salt and 1/4 teaspoon vanilla extract and stir to combine.

-• Pour 2 teaspoons of chocolate mixture in the bottom of each muffin liner.
-Once you are done filling each liner, tap the pan down a few times to get the chocolate to sit flat.
+• Pour 2 teaspoons of the melted chocolate mixture in the bottom of each muffin liner.
+Once you are done filling all of the liners, tap the pan down on the countertop a few times to get the chocolate to sit flat.

-• Place muffin tin in freezer for 10-15 minutes, or until chocolate is set
+• Place the muffin tin in the freezer for 10-15 minutes, or until the chocolate is set.

-• While chocolate is hardening, make the peanut butter mixture
+• While the chocolate is hardening, make the peanut butter filling.

-• Add ¾ cup of chilled peanut butter (see note above) to a bowl *note – peanut butter should be thick not drippy)
+• Add 3/4 cup of chilled natural peanut butter to a bowl.
+Note – the peanut butter should be thick and not drippy since it has been chilled.

-• Add maple syrup, sea salt, and coconut palm sugar and stir with a fork until well combined
+• Add the maple syrup, sea salt, and coconut palm sugar to the peanut butter and stir it all up with a fork until well combined.

-• Remove muffin tin from freezer and place distribute the peanut butter mixture on top of each layer of chocolate, flattening it down in the center
+• Remove the muffin tin from the freezer and distribute the peanut butter mixture onto the top of each layer of chocolate, flattening it down in the center.

-• Drizzle remaining chocolate mixture over the tops of each muffin cup, making sure to cover the peanut butter completely
+• Drizzle the remaining melted chocolate over the tops of each muffin cup, making sure to cover the peanut butter completely.

-• Freeze for 15 minutes, or until chocolate is set
+• Freeze the peanut butter cups for 15 minutes, or until the chocolate is set.

 Video